Aetopia/Bedrockix/docs/Bedrockix.Minecraft.Loader.md

     - `path`: The dynamic link library to load.

-- Returns:

-    The process ID of the loaded instance.
+- Returns: The process ID of the game.

 ## `Loader.Launch(params IEnumerable<string> paths)`